Jared Odrick: TV and film

 In 2015, Odrick made his debut on HBO's Ballers, written by Stephen Levinson and starring Dwayne Johnson.
 He appeared in four episodes between 2015 and 2016.

 Odrick is the executive producer of three short films: "Roller Coaster" (2015), "Filling in" (2016), and "Jade" (2017).
 He acted in both "Filling in" and "Jade," playing the role of Kevin in the former, and Justin in the latter.
 He made an appearance in Sylvester Stallone's thriller film, Samaritan, which was released in 2022.

 Visual arts

 In 2017, Odrick curated an art exhibit in the city of Jacksonville, taking over ten select billboards and juxtaposing local artists' work against commercial advertisements.
 The contrast between the art and advertisement emphasized "how much we've allowed commercialism to hoard our public viewing space".
 The project was a collaborative effort with University of North Florida art student, Jenna Sparrow, and the Jaguar's Director of Photography, Everett Sullivan.

-Motorsports
+Racing career

+Early career

+In 2021, Odrick was invited by a family friend to see him race in a Mazda Miata, where he caught the racing bug.
+The following year he bought a Porsche 991.1 and obtained his racing permit in March.

-On September 29, 2023, Odrick won the Sports Car Club of America Runoffs GT2 National Championship at Virginia International Raceway in Alton, VA in a Porsche 991 GT3 Cup racecar.
-In 2024, Odrick took on a full-time drive in the Trans-Am Series TA2 with CB Motorsports.
+Odrick began racing in the Sports Car Club of America GT2 class in 2022.
+He finished 16th at the Runoffs.
+On September 29, 2023, Odrick won the SCCA National Championship Runoffs GT2 at Virginia International Raceway in Alton, Virginia in a Porsche 991.2 GT3 Cup.

+Trans-Am

+In 2024, Odrick took on a full-time drive in the Trans-Am Series TA2 Pro-Am class with CB Motorsports.
+After five races, he moved to Nitro Motorsports for the remainder of the season.
+Odrick finished fourth in the final standings.
+For 2025, he moved to TRB Autosport in a Chevrolet Camaro.
+After taking victory at the final race in Circuit of the Americas, Odrick claimed the TA2 Pro-Am championship by six points over Keith Prociuk.